openeuler-mirror/docs/docs/en/docs/Container/isula-build.md

   - rm: deletes a local container image.
   - save: exports a cascade image to a local disk.
   - tag: adds a tag to a local container image.
+  - pull: pulls an image to a local host.
+  - push: pushes a local image to a remote repository.
 - info: displays the running environment and system information of isula-build.
 - login: logs in to the remote container image repository.
 - logout: logs out of the remote container image repository.